Integrated Sensing and Communications Enabled Low Earth Orbit Satellite Systems: Opportunistic ISAC

-Our recent work has explored the LEO PNT with an enhanced focus on satellite system aspects and has indicated that a Doppler based method is robust and that the performance improves with the number of satellites \cite{UL_PNT}.
-This opens up the possibility to leverage on 5G deployment, which has protocol support for both NTN and positioning, and offers a low-cost method to supplement/ complement existing PNT mechanisms.
+Our recent work has explored the LEO-PNT with an enhanced focus on satellite system aspects and has indicated that the Doppler based method is very robust, and the performance improves with the number of satellites \cite{UL_PNT}.
+This opens up the possibility to leverage on the future 6G deployment, which has protocol support from both NTN and positioning, and offers a low-cost method to supplement/ complement existing PNT mechanisms.